Glatzli/model_comparison_codes/README.md

 - calc VHD:
   - plot HATPRO data only for ibk point?(timeseries plot)
   - add radiosonde (point plot)!
+  - plot 80% of maximum VHD contour line for every model to show where it evolves first?!
+    	=> zoom in further?!

+  - UM has lower VHD at 04 in the morning -> assimilation? not everyone used same model for boundary conditions...
+  	=> maybe due to that...

   can it be correct with only 0.3 MJ/m^2 (in model!) -> calc for radiosounding & HATPRO (cosma already did that a bit, but I have different calc with reference at Hafelekar and not at max temp.)